jimhigson/oboe.js/writing/main/1_Abstract.md

 Abstract
 ========

-A project which incorporates techniques including progressive parsing and http streaming to the programming of REST clients, with the aim of a significant improvement in performance, fault tolerance and encouraging a greater degree of loose coupling between systems.
-Particularly, loose coupling is considered in light of the application of Agile methodologies to SOA, under which resources can be expected to change as programs are constantly refactored.
+A REST client library incorporating http streaming and progressive parsing with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between systems.
+Loose coupling is particuarly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the format in which a resource is expressed whilst maintaining compatibility with interoperating systems.
 A study is made of a real-world situation in which SOA is used extensively to create many small systems but problems arise from a tight coupling to versions encouraged by the programmer's chosen tool set.

 Performance is considered dually: in terms of an increasing the perceived responsiveness to programs presenting an interactive